Hunt Armory

 The Armory is closed for military use, but continues to be used for other purposes.
 In 2008, it hosted the Handmade Arcade.

 By 2015, historically appropriate redevelopment was being planned under the City's Urban Redevelopment Authority (URA).
 In November 2021, the site opened as a public skating rink, becoming the first indoor community ice rink opened within the city of Pittsburgh in 25 years.
+The rink serves as the home of Chatham University's ice hockey teams.

 Hunt Armory has been listed in the National Register of Historic Places since November 14, 1991.
 It received City of Pittsburgh historic landmark status on February 27, 2014.